-Truth doesn’t bend to will of people emotions.
+Truth doesn’t bend to will of people’s emotions.
 The way I like to see it is that truth has no emotion.

-We don’t.
-We see the horrors of both fronts.
-We see the damage that humans can do if we try to run on emotion and “logic ” alone.
-We forget that what we feel should always be checked by truth.
+Instead, we see the damage that humans can cause if we try to run on emotion and “logic” alone.
+We forget that what we feel should always be checked by an absolute truth.

 Strong Emotions Does Not Mean Truth

-The more we shift into a relativist frame of mind, then life would only be for the young and healthy.
+The more we shift into a relativist society, then life would only be for the young and healthy.
 Once you’re sick or elderly, it would be more “humane” for society to euthanize you.
-The sacredness of life will be diminished completely.
+A life is no longer sacred.

 My hope is we can step back and really see where we headed as a society and as a people.
 You know, take a look at the picture as a whole.